-(1) The amounts in this column represent contributions by the Company to the executive's account made during 2022.
-These amounts were determined with reference to the executive's annual incentives awarded for 2021 and have previously been reported in the Summary Compensation Table as 2021 compensation for the executive.
+(1) The amounts in this column represent contributions by the Company to the executive's account made during 2023.
+These amounts were determined with reference to the executive's annual incentives awarded for 2022 and have previously been reported in the Summary Compensation Table as 2022 compensation for the executive, except for Mr. Levine who was not an NEO prior to 2023.